 Battery Life

-Momax claims one year.
-I got 10-14 months across two PinTags, which slightly beats the AirTag's typical 9-12 month lifespan.
+Momax's PinTag spec page states that battery life is rated at 12 months per CR2032 cell, roughly in line with the AirTag's typical year-long lifespan.
+Actual life depends on how often the tag is pinged.
 The Find My app shows a low-battery warning with enough lead time to swap in a fresh CR2032 before it dies.

 Battery replacement is dead simple.
 The back cover pops off without tools -- just twist and lift.
-A 10-pack of CR2032 batteries costs about $6, so you're looking at $0.60 per year to keep a PinTag running.
+A 6-pack of CR2032 batteries costs about $6, so you're looking at roughly a dollar a year to keep a PinTag running.

 Design and Build Quality